 Allec says that, for most married taxpayers, the “married filing jointly” tax filing status often results in the lowest tax liability since married taxpayers filing separately lose the ability to take certain deductions.
 “However, even though it may not be the best ‘tax answer,’ there are some circumstances in which it might make sense for a married couple to file their returns separately from each other,” he says.

 One of the most common reasons has to do with student loans.
 “Many federal

 student loan borrowers are eligible for an income-based repayment plan in which a borrower’s monthly payment amount is determined based on their income,” Allec says.
 “And, under some circumstances, your unpaid student loan balance will be forgiven after a certain number of years while on an income-based repayment plan.”
 So, it may help if you file your tax return separately from your spouse.
 “For this reason, it’s important for you to sit down with a CPA to figure out exactly what the tax impact of filing taxes separately from your spouse would be,” Allec says.
-Africa Studio/Shutterstock
+7 If You Adopted A Child Africa Studio/Shutterstock

 Allec says that about a third of states offer some kind of adoption tax incentive via an adoption tax credit.
 “If you adopted a child or are thinking of doing so, be sure to discuss your situation with a tax adviser to make sure that you maximize the credit,” he says.
 “Also, the IRS keeps a close eye on taxpayers who claim the adoption tax credit — their audit risk is significantly higher than it would be otherwise — so you really want to make sure you have a tax professional in your corner when going through the adoption process.”